sandeep-parmar/ghanchi-vivah-privacy/privacy-policy.md

 We retain user data only as long as necessary to provide app services and meet legal obligations.

 6. Account & Data Deletion
-Users can delete their profile and account at any time directly from within the app.
+Users can delete their profile and account directly from within the app at any time.

 Upon deletion:
 Your profile data is permanently removed